Gui-main/notepad/readme.md

-# Task Manager
+# NotePad

-A simple task management system with user login, running 100% in the terminal.
+A simple notepad system with user login, running 100% in the terminal.
 Developed with Python and SQLite, using a modular structure, organized code, and exception handling.

 ## Features

 [x] User registration and login

-[x] Add tasks
+[x] Add notes

-[x] List tasks
+[x] List titles

+[x] View a specific note

-[x] Delete tasks
+[x] Delete notes

 ## Requirements